yuanyuanlei-nlp/EMONA_dataset/README.md

 * "basil_sentence_level_annotations": the annotations for sentence-level media bias provided by the BASIL dataset
 * "sentences": the annotations for event-level moral opinions provided by the EMONA dataset
   * "sentence_id": the id of this sentence
-  * "sentence_start": the start character index of this sentence in the article txt file, the article txt file can be found in the articles folder
+  * "sentence_start": the start character index of this sentence in the article txt file
   * "sentence_end": the end character index of this sentence in the article txt file
   * "sentence_text": the text of this sentence
   * "tokens_list": the list of tokens in this sentence